It is both a blessing and a curse to feel everything so very deeply. – Unknown

 I’ve always known that a person’s energy reveals much more about them than their words do.
 As a child I was the quiet, shy type that preferred to observe people rather than to get involved.
 I could pick up on and feel so many subtle nuances of meaning, so many imperceptible undercurrents of emotion and many implied but unstated, thoughts.

 There was no doubt that people overwhelmed me.
 As a teenager I grappled with the onslaught of my deep sensitivity to the world, and paired with low self-esteem and poor boundaries I plowed through many years of depression, confusion, and intense anxiety.

-Later, in my early 20’s – the years of my “awakening” – I continued to juggle relationships, work, education and eventually chronic illnesses that came as a result of the constant emotion tension I was under, and knew nothing of how to deal with.
+Later, in my early 20’s – the years of my “spiritual awakening” – I continued to juggle relationships, work, education and eventually chronic illnesses that came as a result of the constant emotion tension I was under, and knew nothing of how to deal with.

 People.
 Faces.
 Words.
 Meanings.
 Feelings.
 Sensations.
 Energy.
 Pain.
 I could feel it all, and it made me sick to the core.
 So, at last, it was with great joy that I stumbled across the term “empath” one day on my journey of self-discovery and healing, discovering that I wasn’t alone in what I was experiencing – and never was to begin with.

-Since then I have written an empath book, a test on being an empath, and a few other articles including myths about empaths, empaths and Spiritual Awakening and the 10 types of empaths.
+Since then I have written an empath book, an empath test on being an empath, and a few other articles including empath myths, empaths and spiritual awakening and the 10 types of empaths.
 Collectively across all of these articles, I have received hundreds of comments from readers all throughout the world detailing their joys, their pains and their life experiences with empathic abilities.

 Building from the collective knowledge of the many empaths I have spoken with, plus the lessons I have personally learned during my years of self-exploration and healing, I want to share with you 8 of the most important truths to discover as an empath.